michaelwda/Blog/posts/scancodes.md

         }
 ```

-I legit, couldn't find this document ANYWHERE except in a footnote of an image in some old documentation.
+I couldn't find this documented ANYWHERE except in a footnote of an image in some scanned documentation.
 Maybe it's in some manuals somewhere, but I had the hardest time figuring it out.

 At some point I'm going to reboot and completely rewrite this project, especially now that C# has traits :)